 How to make the perfect chewy, melt-in-your-mouth pumpkin chocolate chip cookie.

 Happy First Day of Fall!
 We are giddy here in AZ because we are actually in the 80’s so I am definitely bringing out the pumpkin.
-Truth be told…in blogger world, we bring out the pumpkin in August to prepare for October posts.
+Truth be told…in the blogger world, we bring out the pumpkin in August to prepare for October posts.
 I have been eating a heavy dose of pumpkin baked goods!
-I am beyond excited to share with you these Saucepan Pumpkin Chocolate Chip Cookies recipe.
+I am beyond excited to share this Saucepan Pumpkin Chocolate Chip Cookie recipe with you!

 So….let’s get back to saucepan cookies.
 The key is to melt the butter in a saucepan and stir in a hefty dose of brown sugar and sugar until it is silky smooth.
 This helps to create not only a flavorful pumpkin cookie but a chewy one as well.
 These Saucepan Pumpkin Chocolate Chip Cookies are completely made by hand — using your muscles.

 When I was creating a recipe for the Cooking Channel’s Perfect 3 Show Contest, I took my traditional saucepan chocolate chip cookies and added some oats for a more hearty cookie.
 I named them, “I Want to Marry You Cookies,” submitted the recipe, and the rest is history.
 Here is the recipe on Food Network as well.
 I love adding oats to saucepan cookies because it is the perfect accompaniment to the caramel notes in the pumpkin chocolate chip oatmeal cookie.